CloudeyIT/dotnet-starter/README.md

 The delegate receives the following arguments:
 - The _parent_ of type `T`
 - The authorization context `AuthorizationHandlerContext`
-- The GraphQL context `IDirectiveContext`
+- The GraphQL context `IMiddlewareContext`

 Example:
 ```c#